kryzp/writeups/README.md

-# writeups
+# Write-Ups
 Random writeups on topic I enjoy.
 Could be extremely long or super short.